 District certificated and classified personnel are represented by collective bargaining units.
 The president of each college serves as chief administrative officer and represents that college in its own community and, through the chancellor, to the governing board.

-Contra Costa College currently is organized into divisions under the management of division heads, who report to the vice president, who in turn reports to the president.
+Contra Costa College currently is organized into divisions under the management of division deans, who report to the senior dean and/or vice president, who in turn report to the president.

 February 2013 2

-Campus committees in the governance structure are composed of representatives from the Academic Senate, the Classified Senate, the Associated Students Union, and management.
+Campus committees in the shared governance structure are composed of representatives from the Academic Senate, the Classified Senate, the Associated Students Union, and management.

 The Community

 Contra Costa County is part of the San Francisco-Oakland metropolitan region and faces San Francisco and Marin County across the bay.
-Contra Costa College is situated geographically in the middle of its services area, the western-most part of Contra Costa County.
+Contra Costa College is situated geographically in the middle of its service area, the western-most part of Contra Costa County.
 The area, approximately 85 square miles, curves around the eastern end of San Francisco Bay and San Pablo Bay to the Carquinez Straits, where the Sacramento River flows into San Pablo Bay.
-The west county is a long, narrow corridor, paralleling Interstate 80 from Kensington in the south to Crockett in the north, and from the bay flats on the west to the hills on the east that separates this region from the rest of Contra Costa County.
+The west county is a long, narrow corridor, paralleling Interstate 80 from Kensington in the south to Crockett in the north, and from the bay flats on the west to the hills on the east that separate this region from the rest of Contra Costa County.

 Communities within this service area include:

-Crockett Pinole El Cerrito Rodeo El Sobrante Richmond Hercules San Pablo Kensington Because of its proximity, the college also serves students from Albany, and portions of Berkeley to the south.
+Crockett, Pinole, El Cerrito, Rodeo, El Sobrante, Richmond, Hercules, San Pablo, and Kensington.
+Because of its proximity, the college also serves students from Albany and portions of Berkeley to the south.

-Secondary schools in the area are organized into two unified school districts and one parochial schools.
+Secondary schools in the area are organized into two unified school districts and one parochial school.

 West Contra Costa Unified School District has seven high schools:

-DeAnza El Cerrito Hercules Kennedy Pinole Valley Richmond Middle College High School at CCC
+DeAnza, El Cerrito, Hercules, Kennedy, Pinole Valley, and Richmond, as well as two high schools located on the CCC campus: Middle College High School and Gateway to College.

 One high school in this district, Harry Ells, closed in June of 1985.
 Salesian High School is a coed parochial school in Richmond.
 John Swett Unified School District has one high school (John Swett) in Crockett.